brennan-macaig/personal-website/content/contact.md

 ---

-### There's a problem with your website

-I'm sorry about that!
-Feel free to reach out to me via either my personal email or <help@brennanmacaig.com>.
-I'll fix it right away!

 ### I think you copied my content without permission

 I certainly hope not!
 If this is the case, please reach out to me immediately, and I'll happily resolve the issue.